To help us direct you question to the best team to provide an answer please select which option best descibes you.

 By October 2022, 3D Secure V1 will be fully retired in Europe and North America.
 Effective 15th October 2022, Visa, Mastercard and American Express will discontinue support of 3D Secure 1 and related technology.
 All transactions will require to use 3D Secure 2 flow to ensure acceptance.

-Yes, by October 2022, 3D Secure V1 will be fully retired in Europe and North America.
+Yes, by October 2022, 3D Secure V1 will be fully retired globally.
 Effective 15th October 2022, Visa, Mastercard and American Express will discontinue support of 3D Secure 1 and related technology.
 All transactions will require to use 3D Secure 2 flow to ensure acceptance.
+Some countries have received network extensions but these don’t apply to Paysafe as they are only for domestic traffic (where the acquirer and merchant are located in the same country.

 Documentation on how to integrate to 3DSv2 has been published in June 2019 https://developer.paysafe.com/en/3d-secure-2/api/#/introduction/overview